 Before you can use your access, make sure you add yourself by clicking “Add People” as well.

-Now you can manage their page and post on it.
+Now you have page access, you can manage their Facebook page and post on it.

 Would have been nice to get all of this in 2 clicks, right?
 Well, with Leadsie, you can 🤩

-(3) Request Access to your client’s Facebook Ad Account only
+(3) How to get access to a client's Facebook Ad Account only

 For this method, your client does not need to have Business Manager set up.